NullDesk/nullmailer/README.md

             ReplyToDisplayName = "Reply to Person Name", //optional IsSandboxMode = false
         };

         var factory = new MailerFactory();
         factory.AddSendGridMailer(settings);

-Then anytime you need to send mail, just grab a new mailer instance from the factory and go:
+When you are ready to send messages:

         using(var mailer = factory.GetMailer())
         {